 Law Enforcement Agency (LEA) Any agency of the United States, or of a State or political subdivision thereof, that enforces the law, including local or state police, and federal agencies such as the Federal Bureau of Investigation (FBI) and the Drug Enforcement Administration (DEA).

 Limited Broadband Intercept The interception of Out of Band data and partial packet data up to and including layer 4 port numbers.

 Limited Broadband Intercept Order A Broadband Intercept Order that authorizes the interception of limited information known as "Packet Signature" contained in the broadband communications of a Subject.

 Multiple System Operator (MSO) A cable company that operates more than one cable television system.

-MSO Access Network The MSO-owned and managed network that provides access to MSO provided services, including Internet access.
-MSO Network Element For purposes of this document, the MSO equipment that, for this purpose, will interface directly to the Broadband Intercept Function (e.g., a CMTS, a router, or other networking device).
-Network Element Equipment that is addressable and manageable, provides support or services to the user, and can be managed through an element manager.
+MSO Access Network

+The MSO-owned and managed network that provides access to MSO provided services, including Internet access.

+MSO Network Element

+For purposes of this document, the MSO equipment that, for this purpose, will interface directly to the Broadband Intercept Function (e.g., a CMTS, a router, or other networking device).

+Network Element

+Equipment that is addressable and manageable, provides support or services to the user, and can be managed through an element manager.
 A group of interconnected network elements form a network.

+Non-Repudiation

-Non-Repudiation For the purposes of this document, the process used to minimize to the extent practicable in the circumstances, the ability of a user to effectively deny taking part in a particular communication or communication session using a Subject Facility.
-PacketCaptureCount A variable that defines the number of packets used to delimit a volume prior to hashing and file transfer.
+For the purposes of this document, the process used to minimize to the extent practicable in the circumstances, the ability of a user to effectively deny taking part in a particular communication or communication session using a Subject Facility.

+PacketCaptureCount

+A variable that defines the number of packets used to delimit a volume prior to hashing and file transfer.
 This is negotiated between the MSO and LE before initiating the intercept.

+PacketCaptureDuration

-PacketCaptureDuration A variable that defines the inactivity timeout (in seconds) used to delimit a volume prior to hashing and file transfer.
+A variable that defines the inactivity timeout (in seconds) used to delimit a volume prior to hashing and file transfer.
 For example, if no traffic is seen for PacketCaptureDuration, then the file is truncated, hashed, and transferred.
 This is negotiated between the MSO and LE before initiating the intercept.

+Roaming

-Roaming The process that enables a user to use networks other than his/her "home network" or those which he/she has a direct provisioning/billing relationship.
-SFTP SFTP is a ssh-2 utility that provides secure file transfer functionality.
-Stream A set of packets sharing the same 5-tuple.
+The process that enables a user to use networks other than his/her "home network" or those which he/she has a direct provisioning/billing relationship.

+SFTP

+SFTP is a ssh-2 utility that provides secure file transfer functionality.

+Sixtuple

+The ordered set of packet header parameters that uniquely identify an IPv6 stream.
+The parameters are the two IP addresses, protocol, the two port numbers and a flow label that is always set to zero at this time.

+Stream

+A set of packets sharing the same fivetuple.
 Also referred to as a flow.

+Subject

+An individual who is the object of a law Enforcement or LEA investigation and whose broadband communications and sessions are being intercepted pursuant to a Broadband Intercept Order.

+Subject Facility

-Subject An individual who is the object of a law Enforcement or LEA investigation and whose broadband communications and sessions are being intercepted pursuant to a Broadband Intercept Order.
-Subject Facility The devices, facilities, and/or services used by a Subject, as identified by a unique identifier (e.g., the MAC address of the cable modem associated with the Subject) or the IP address of a CPE behind the cm.
+The devices, facilities, and/or services used by a Subject, as identified by a unique identifier (e.g., the MAC address of the cable modem associated with the Subject) or the IP address of a CPE behind the cm.
 A Subject Facility may be associated with zero, one or more Access Sessions at any time.

+CBI2.0-N-07.0517-1, 10/23/07, PO

 Subject Traffic All IP data traffic, both upstream and downstream, that is bridged by the cable modem(s) identified in the Broadband Intercept Order at the Subject Facility.

 SummaryTimer A variable that defines how frequently, in seconds, the Packet Data Summary Report is sent.

 Validation For the purposes of this document, the process used to provide assurance that an intercepted communication is associated with the correct Subject by confirming that it involves the use of a Subject Facility.

-4 ABBREVIATIONS AND ACRONYMS
+4 ABBREVIATIONS AND ACRONYMS 5